-precast What is a precast concrete pile cropper and what are they used for?
+The precast concrete pile cropper – just what are they used for?

 If you are employed within the construction industry, it is likely that you will have heard of the term pile cropper before as part of your day to day work.
 However, are you unfamiliar with what this piece of machinery is and how it is used on a construction site?

 If you have never worked with a pile cropper before, in this blog post we explain what a pile cropper is and the type of work that it is used for – read on to find out more as we help to get you up to speed!

 The precast concrete cropper or breaker can be used for many solutions

 A pile cropper (also known as a pile breaker or pile cutter) is a mechanical device that is used in the reduction of precast concrete piles, of which there are several different types and sizes.
 For example: augured, bearing, contiguous, secant, CFA, trench and helical displacement of varying sizes generally 300mm to 1200mm diameter.